 Questions from Readers

 I am having a lake dock built and the floor is going to be 24″ X 24″ concrete panels.
-I am concerned that leaving them natural over time the look will become undesirable with dirt, stains, etc. Which product would you recommend for this application?
+I am concerned that leaving them natural over time the look will become undesirable with dirt, stains, etc. Which outdoor concrete stains would you recommend for this application?

 Answer from Concrete Decor